Sofidel's goals and results

 A goal pursued with a general reduction in the thickness of the plastic film used in the production process, the introduction of new kraft paper packaging on large-retailer supermarket shelves, and the progressive use, on some markets, of recycled plastics or bioplastics.

-From 2013 to 2019, in particular, Sofidel reduced the incidence of plastic packaging by 17% thanks to the adoption of thinner plastic film and the optimisation of the design of its packaging.
+From 2013 to 2020, in particular, Sofidel reduced the incidence of plastic packaging by 29.5% thanks to the adoption of thinner plastic film and the optimization of the design of its packaging.

 The Science Based Targets initiative (SBTi)

-In 2020, Sofidel has had its greenhouse gas (GHG) emissions reduction targets approved by the Science Based Targets initiative (SBTi) as consistent with reductions required to keep warming to well-below 2°C, in line with the goals of the Paris Agreement.
+In 2020, Sofidel has had its greenhouse gas (GHG) emissions reduction targets to 2030 (scopes 1 and 2) approved by the Science Based Targets initiative (SBTi) as consistent with reductions required to keep warming to well-below 2°C, in line with the goals of the Paris Agreement.
 Specifically, Sofidel has committed to:

 - reduce scope 1, 2, and scope 3 emissions from suppliers’ pulping process 40% per ton of paper by 2030 from a 2018 base year;